 During the 2018-2019 season, Grace kicked off her level 8 season at the Myrtle Beach Cup where she finished second on beam and in the all around.
 In March, Grace competed in her first Hopes qualifier.
 One week later, Grace competed at the Virginia State Championships and came home with the beam and floor titles as well as a second place all around finish.
 From state, Grace advanced to the Region 7 Championships where she concluded her level 8 season winning the bars title and taking second all around.
 In June, Grace competed at the Parkettes National Elite Qualifier where she earned her Hopes 10-11 compulsory score and won the beam title during the optional qualifier.

 Currently, Grace trains 32 hours per week under coaches Dena Walker and Gustavo Moure at Excalibur Gymnastics.
-Grace's goal for the 2020 season is to qualify Hopes and qualify to the Hopes Championships.
+Grace's goal for the 2021 season is to recover from hip surgery and safely return to gymnastics.
 In the future, Grace hopes to stay healthy and earn a college scholarship for gymnastics.